kerenzhou062/PEALS/docs/INSTALL.md

 ### Python3

-MACS v3.x.x requires Python3.
+PEALS requires Python3.
 We have tested MACS in Python3.6, 3.7 and 3.8.

 ### NumPy